2019 second hottest year on record: EU - The Observers - France 24

 "2019 has been another exceptionally warm year, in fact the second warmest globally in our dataset, with many of the individual months breaking records," said Carlo Buontempo, head of C3S.

-C3S also said that atmospheric carbon concentrations continued to rise in 2019.
+C3S also said that atmospheric carbon concentrations continued to rise in 2019, reaching their highest levels on record.

+The United Nations said last year that manmade greenhouse gas emissions needed to tumble 7.6 percent each year to 2030 in order to limit temperature rises to 1.5C.

+Current pledges by countries to cut their emissions put Earth on a path of several degrees warming by the end of the century.

 © 2020 AFP